Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for the Design industry in New Zealand compared to the global benchmark.
+This analysis explores ad performance trends for Design in New Zealand compared to the global benchmark.

-Momentum was unusually forceful:
+Momentum was choppy:

 Insights & analysis of Facebook advertising costs